 While each service has its own unique needs, our user base is pretty similar, save for our fleet’s enquiry service, which is solely aimed at commercial customers.

-We’ve developed different user journeys for different users eg motor traders, and we’ve have tailored our language to fit.
+We’ve developed different user journeys for different users, for example motor traders, and we’ve have tailored our language to fit.
 We see this as a positive as the user base would have more familiarity with the services.
-We shouldn’t lose this.
+We should not lose this.

 There is an opportunity to be more consistent with design.
 For instance each service has developed its own start and summary page and captured its own image of the V5C registration certificate.
 Why can’t we develop a summary page once and re use it?